 Here is another podcast hosting platform intent on keeping hosting free and all about letting creators retain ownership of their content.
 The same business model that Anchor has, applies to RedCircle too.
 Revenue is gained by cross-promotion, donations, and sponsorships.

-With RedCircle free podcast hosting you get:
+With RedCircle free best podcast hosting you get:

 - To own your content.